ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 services such as switches, routing, and firewalls.
 For more information about NSX, see [Overview of NSX](https://pubs.vmware.com/NSX-62/topic/com.vmware.nsx-cross-vcenter-install.doc/GUID-10944155-28FF-46AA-AF56-7357E2F20AF4.html){:new_window}.

 As part of the ordering process for your vCenter Server instance, the following actions are completed on your behalf:
-* A private customer subnet is ordered to be used by your VMs (virtual machines) to access the {{site.data.keyword.cloud}} infrastructure (SoftLayer) private network.
+* A private customer subnet is ordered to be used by your VMs (virtual machines) to access the {{site.data.keyword.cloud}} infrastructure private network.
 * A public customer subnet is ordered to allow your VMs to access the internet.
 * NSX is deployed and configured in your vCenter Server instance.
 * A sample NSX Logical Switch is deployed to be used by the customer workload VMs.